 Have you ever found yourself editing, things running smoothly, and all of a sudden you come upon a herd of mountain goats?
 All the progress you felt you were making is now at a standstill and you feel like you can’t move anywhere without running someone over?

 Yesterday, we talked about taking breaks while editing, but what about roadblocks we run into while we’re editing?
-Roadblocks are things like running into the Alps of demotivation, finding a problem spot and having no idea how to fix it, finding that you’re still missing mistakes, or not knowing what should go or what should stay.
+Roadblocks are things like running into the Alps of demotivation, finding a problem spot and having no idea how to fix it, or not knowing what should go or what should stay.

 What do we do then?

 Let’s take them one at a time.

 Everyone runs into this at one point or another.
 I’ve never, ever met someone who was always motivated to do what needed to be done.
 The solutions here vary, but the one thing that doesn’t is taking the time to try to understanding WHY you’re feeling demotivated.

 Have you been working on this project exclusively for too long?

 Are other areas of life kicking you down?